justinmk/notes/delicious.md

 20221121
 Copenhagen Consensus Center
 https://www.copenhagenconsensus.com/
-tags: science global-warming climate weather environmentalism podcast
+tags: science global-warming climate weather environmentalism
 > research and development for more effective and cheaper green technologies to
 > combat climate change as well as increase agricultural productivity.